-Tidal will enter into sub-advisory agreements with other registered investment advisers to provide certain investment management services to those advisers.
+Tidal will enter into sub-advisory agreements with other registered investment companies ("funds") and registered investment advisers to provide certain investment management services to those funds and advisers.
 The sub-advisory services offered by Tidal may include but are not limited to: conducting trades as directed by the primary adviser; executing model portfolios for investment managers; and providing a platform to assist the primary adviser with implementing portfolios managed by the primary adviser.
-Other registered investment advisers who enter into a sub-advisory agreement with Tidal will delegate their discretionary authority to conduct trades on behalf of specified accounts.
+The adviser to other registered investment companies or other registered investment advisers who enter into a sub-advisory agreement with Tidal will delegate their discretionary authority to conduct trades on behalf of specified accounts.
 Tidal will use this discretionary authority to implement portfolio selections or direct trade instructions provided by the primary investment adviser.
 When Tidal acts as a sub-adviser, the primary adviser is responsible for ensuring that it complies with all applicable statutes, regulations, and rules.
 Furthermore, the primary adviser is responsible for assessing whether instructions provided to Tidal, regarding the selection of a portfolio, the purchase of a security, or the sale of a security meet the applicable suitability/best interest standards.